 This will also mean that we will have Healey and MG cars from three decades in the championship, with the Silverstone's, 100's, 100/6's and Frogeye's from the 50's - the Sprites/Midgets and 3000's from the 60's and now the Jensen Healey's from the 70's.
 Many would argue the golden era of British Sports Car production.

 We have drivers signed up for the Jensen Healey class but are looking for more drivers to take part.
 So if you have a Jensen Healey and would like to find out more email Paul Baker on email@example.com Alternatively, check out the regulations for the championship and the technical regulations for the cars (menu option above) and get in touch.

-For 2017, the series sponsor will continue to be Robin Lackford of Lackford Engineering who also takes part in the series in his red Austin Healey Frogeye Sprite sporting no.57.
+The series sponsor continues to be Robin Lackford of Lackford Engineering who also takes part in the championship in his red Austin Healey Frogeye Sprite sporting no.57.

 This championship is open to MG Midgets and Austin Healey Sprites and there are three classes to choose from Fully modified, Race modified and Road Modified plus an Invitation class at the discretion of the Championship Coordinator.

 Good grids are expected at all rounds, so come along to any of the events and witness what promises to be an electrifying series with close racing throughout the field.